 If material is stockpiled, it is very important to monitor and carryout control prior to plants setting seed, or new areas of the site can be infested.
-Stockpiles should be at least 10 metres from the property boundary.
+Stockpiles should be at least 7 metres from the property boundary, 50 meters from watercourses, ditches or protected areas.

-Arising can also be buried.
-As per Defra (2013) guidance, soil containing Himalayan Balsam seeds should be buried at a depth of at least one metre.
+Arisings can also be buried.
+As per RPS 178 (2019) guidance, soil containing Himalayan Balsam seeds should be buried at a depth of at least two metres.
 Burial at this depth is sufficient to prevent regrowth.
 Prior to the burial of invasive plant waste the appropriate authority (e.g. the Environment Agency in England) must be contacted and approval granted.
 Himalayan Balsam seeds do not contain sufficient energy reserves to allow them to germinate and grow up through hard substrates; as such, burial immediately beneath hardstanding (e.g. poured concrete) is appropriate.